Creating a Conducive Workspace

 As you will probably be working for long hours, having an ergonomic chair is vital for your productivity and health.
 When choosing your chair, look for one that’s adjustable and provides proper support for your back.

 As a freelance graphic designer, you will often be communicating with clients, whether it’s by phone or on Skype.
 As such, you need a space that is free from distractions.
 You don’t want to have a meeting with a client, only to have kids and pets running around in the background.

-If you’re living with others, set clear rules and let others understand that you shouldn’t be disturbed when you’re in your workspace.
+If you are living with others, set clear rules and let others understand that you shouldn’t be disturbed in your workspace.
 You don’t want to be fully concentrated on your work, only to be interrupted at the worst possible moment.

 Disorganization will lose you time — and time means money.
 Keeping your workspace clean and organized will help to improve your productivity.
 Start by designating spots for your frequently used items so you can quickly and easily locate them.
 As a freelancer, consider storage solutions such as a filing cabinet for all your contracts and invoices.

 In addition, it’s a good idea to have a whiteboard close by so you can write down project timelines and organize your schedule.
 By improving your organizational skills, you will be able to increase your productivity as well.

 Just because your workspace should look professional doesn’t mean you turn it into another office cubicle.
 You might want to hang motivational posters on the walls, or have a few graphic design pieces around to get your creative juices flowing.
 In the end, it’s about adding a personal flair to your workspace.